-The act of running a red light or stop sign is prima facie evidence of fault.
-When we investigate your case, we may view red light cameras and other nearby videos that show the location of each vehicle in relation to the color of the traffic signal.
+The act of running a red light or stop sign is prima facie evidence of fault, meaning the defendant must prove he was not negligent, rather than you having to prove he was.
+Therefore, we investigate who had the right of way at the time of the crash.
+We may view red light cameras and other nearby videos that show the location of each vehicle in relation to the color of the traffic signal.
 We also may subpoena transportation records that show signal timing.Rear-End Collisions at Intersections

 A yellow light alerts you to the red light that will follow so you have time to slow down and stop safely.
 Unfortunately, many drivers instead consider a yellow light as a signal to speed up before the light turns red.
-This scenario often results in a rear-end collision.T-Bone Crashes at Intersections
+A rear-end collision may occur if you obey the law while the driver behind you tries to beat the light.T-Bone Crashes at Intersections

 You have the right of way to enter the intersection when the light turns green or upon ensuring that the coast is clear after completely stopping at a stop sign.
 You do not expect a car to blaze out of nowhere, which makes T-bone crashes particularly dangerous.
 Broadside accidents also commonly occur when the at-fault driver rolls through the stop sign instead of coming to a complete stop as required.